viswa2/DevOps/aws-fundamentals/README.md

 `Ans:` Enterprise

 A Technical Account Manager (TAM) is available only to AWS customers with the Enterprise On-Ramp and Enterprise Support plans.
 A TAM provides guidance, architectural reviews, and ongoing communication with your company as you plan, deploy, and optimize your applications.

+`AWS Business Support`

+You should use AWS Business Support if you have production workloads on AWS and want 24x7 phone, email and chat access to `technical support and architectural guidance` in the context of your specific use-cases.
+You get full access to AWS Trusted Advisor Best Practice Checks.
+You also get access to Infrastructure Event Management for an additional fee.

 `AWS Pricing Calculator` - AWS Pricing Calculator lets you explore AWS services and create an estimate for the cost of your use cases on AWS.
 You can model your solutions before building them, explore the price points and calculations behind your estimate, and find the available instance types and contract terms that meet your needs.